Welcome to the first English-language on-line wine resource created specifically for Intermediate wine lovers.

 “Expressive, socially adept.
 Aging well, though occasionally cloying.
 Gary who?” – Stark Insider’s Best Wine Blogs 2013

 Joe has contributed to and/or been quoted in the L.A.
-Times, New York Times, CNBC.com, The Washington Post, Mutineer Magazine, Publix® Grape Magazine, Palate Press, Mint.com, Parade, Wines.com, SOMM Journal, The Guardian UK, Table Matters, Wine Nabber, Wine4.Me, Nomad Editions’ Uncorked and Chester County Cuisine & Nightlife.
-His unique wine mini-reviews (composed in 140 characters or less via twitter) have been used in popular iPhone and PDA wine applications such as Sipp, Hello Vino, TedRec and Pocket Wine Assistant.
-He’s also been a judge in wine competitions (such as the Critics Challenge International, the San Francisco International, the Lake County Wine Awards, California State Fair Commercial Wine Competition, the Wines of Portugal Challenge, and the Argentina Wine Awards), wine writing competitions, and award programs (such as the Georges Duboeuf Wine Book of the Year Award), and authored the freelance wine column Wined Down for Playboy.com.
+Times, New York Times, CNBC.com, Washington Post, Mutineer Magazine, Publix® Grape Magazine, Palate Press, Mint.com, Napa Valley Wine Academy, Parade, Thrillist.com, Answers.com, Wines.com, SOMM Journal, The Guardian UK, Table Matters, Wine Nabber, Wine4.Me, Nomad Editions’ Uncorked and Chester County Cuisine & Nightlife.
+His unique wine mini-reviews (previously composed in 140 characters or less via twitter) have been used in popular mobile wine applications such as Sipp, Hello Vino, TedRec and Pocket Wine Assistant.
+He’s also been a judge in several wine competitions (such as Critics Challenge, San Francisco International, Lake County Wine Awards, California State Fair Commercial Wine Competition, Wines of Portugal Challenge, Grenaches du Monde, and the Argentina Wine Awards), wine writing competitions, and award programs (such as the Georges Duboeuf Wine Book of the Year Award), and previously authored the wine column Wined Down for Playboy.com.
+Joe has also been a speaker and fellowship recipient at the prestigious Symposium for Professional Wine Writers in Napa, California.
+For the last several years, Joe has authored the quiz questions for LocalWineEvents.com newsletter, reaching hundreds of thousands of wine consumers every month.

 Why does Joe write this blog?
 To help you to get to know wine better – how it’s made, how the industry works, and most importantly how to get the most enjoyment out of wine that you can.
 Every week, he strives to create the kind of content he wished had been readily available when he first was bitten by the wine-obsession bug (it doesn’t leave a welt, but its effects are pretty much incurable).